blik616287/intune_autoinstall/README.md

 Relevant installed packages are accessible in the openbox.session via the right mouse button click menu context.

+## MANUAL STEPS

+Since we are booting directly from an attached ISO, you need to confirm the autoinstall at launch.
+We can mitigate this by using a PXE boot process:
+  - Doable via TFP setup (https://www.techrepublic.com/article/enable-pxe-boot-virtualbox/)
+  - But needs to be developed.

+After the initial autoinstall, the box will reboot with disk encryption installed.
+So you need to input the disk encryption password to continue.

+On first boot, cloud-init will install the required packages and output the out-of-band TTY the connection details to the VNC.

 ## Workflow Diagram

 ```mermaid